Identity verification - Companies House requirements

 2025 – 2026: Transition period for existing company directors and PSCs

-Existing company directors and PSCs will have a 12-month transition period from Autumn 2025 to Autumn 2026 to verify their identities if they have not already done so.
-The verification can be completed alongside the company’s annual confirmation statement filing.
+Existing company directors and PSCs will have a 12-month transition period from 18 November 2to verify their identities, if they have not already done so.
+The verification must be completed before filing the company’s next annual confirmation statement.

 Failing to comply will constitute an offence and can result in financial penalties, inability to make statutory filings, rejection of new company registrations or even company strike-off.